-I can’t count the times I’ve made this easy homemade baked egg custard.
+I can’t count the times I’ve made this easy homemade Baked Egg Custard.
 It’s one of my favorite easy desserts when I want something that’s not overly sweet.
-This custard is great served cold, warm or at room temperature. and it’s so good!
+This custard is great served cold, warm, or at room temperature.

 Trust me, it doesn’t get any easier than this recipe for baked egg custard…

 There are 4 simple steps to making this baked egg custard…

 - Whisk together eggs, sugar, salt & vanilla

 - Whisk in some warm milk and half & half